ITRS-Group/cordial/tools/geneos/USAGE.md

 removed gateway release 6.3.1 from ubuntu:/opt/geneos/packages/gateway
 ```

-## Instances
+> 💡As for other commands, if an instance is labelled protected then no action will be taken without the `--force`/`-F` flag.

-You can add new instances with the `geneos add` command, delete with the `geneos delete` command and more.
+## Managing Instances

 ### `geneos add`

 The `geneos add` command lets you add a new Geneos instance.
-You have to supply at least the component type and the name of the new instance, like this:
+You must supply at least the component type and a name for the new instance, like this:

 ```bash
 $ geneos add netprobe myProbe